hmchen47/DataScience/Notes/p02-Observational.md

 + Attrition bias (loss to follow-up)
   + long follow-up period $\implies$ minimizing loss of follow-up
-  + loss to follow-up: a situation in which the investigator loses contact w/ the subject, resulting in missing data
+  + loss to follow-up: a situation losing contact w/ the subject $\implies$ missing data
   + losing too many subjects $\implies$ the internal validity reduced
   + rule of thumb: the loss to follow-up rate $<20\%$ of the samples
   + examining any systemic differences related to the outcome and exposure of risk factors by comparing individuals